ADGEfficiency/energy-py-linear/README.md

 ### Price vs. Carbon Optimization

-A key feature of `energypylinear` is the ability to optimize for both price and carbon as a first class feature of the library.
+A key feature of `energypylinear` is the ability to optimize for both price and carbon.

-We can dispatch a battery for carbon by passing in `objective='carbon'`:
+We can dispatch a battery to minimize carbon emissions by passing in `objective='carbon'`:

 ```python
 import energypylinear as epl